-In the United States, breast cancer is the second most commonly diagnosed cancer in women.
-It is the leading cause of cancer death in Hispanic women and the second most common cause of cancer death among white, black, and Asian/Pacific Islander and American Indian/Alaska Native women.
-Between 2012 and 2016, the U.S. incidence of breast cancer was 127.5 per 100,000 women and the mortality was 20.6 per 100,000 women.
-In 2019, an estimated 268,600 new cases of invasive breast cancer are expected to be diagnosed among U.S. women, as well as an estimated 62,930 additional cases of in situ breast cancer.
-In 2019, approximately 41,760 U.S. women are expected to die from breast cancer.
-Only lung cancer accounts for more cancer deaths (American Cancer Society Cancer Facts and Figures, 2019).
-In North Carolina, an estimated 8,967 new female breast cancer cases will be diagnosed in 2019, resulting in 1,467 deaths.
+In the U.S. breast cancer is the most common form of cancer in women aside from nonmelanoma skin cancer.
+It is the second leading cause of cancer deaths in Hispanic women in North Carolina and is the third most common cause of cancer deaths among White, African American, and American Indian women in North Carolina (NC Central Cancer Registry).
+Between 2013 and 2017, the NC incidence rate of breast cancer was 160.2 per 100,000 and the mortality rate was 20.9 per 100,000 women.
+In 2020, it is estimated that 11,396 cases (including in situ) are expected to be diagnosed in NC with 1,501 deaths (Cancer Projections, NC Central Cancer Registry).
+In 2020, an estimated 276,480 new cases of invasive breast cancer are expected to be diagnosed among U.S. women, as well as an estimated 48,530 additional cases of in situ breast cancer.
+Approximately 42,170 U.S. women are expected to die from breast cancer in 2020.
+(American Cancer Society (ACS) Cancer Facts & Figures 2020).

-Cervical cancer, once the leading cause of death for women in the U.S., has significantly decreased in incidence and mortality since the Pap Test was introduced in 1948.
-Between 2012 and 2016, the incidence of cervical cancer was 7.3 per 100,000 women and the mortality was 2.3 per 100,000 women in the U.S. While cervical cancer incidence and mortality continue to decrease, both are considerably higher among Hispanic and non-Hispanic Black women.
-In 2019, an estimated 13,1700 new cases are expected to be diagnosed, with an estimated 4,250 women were expected to die from cervical cancer (American Cancer Society Cancer Facts and Figures 2019).
-In North Carolina, an estimated 409 cervical cancer cases will be diagnosed in 2019, resulting in 128 deaths.
+At one-time, cervical cancer was a leading cause of cancer death for women in the U.S. However, since 1948, when the Pap test was introduced, the incidence and mortality of cervical cancer has decreased significantly.
+Between 2011 and 2016, the incidence rate of cervical cancer was 7.2 per 100,000 and the mortality rate was 2.2 per 100,000 in the U.S. (CDC State Cancer Profiles).
+Even though cervical cancer incidence and mortality continue to decrease significantly overall, the rates are considerably higher among African American women.
+In 2020, an estimated 13,800 new cases of cervical cancer are expected to be diagnosed among U.S. women with 4,290 estimated (ACS Cancer Facts & Figures 2020).
+In NC, the estimated number of new cervical cancer cases for 20120is expected to be 406 with 129 estimated deaths (Cancer Projections, NC Central Cancer Registry).

-The most recent available data (SAHIE 2016) shows 135,742 women eligible for breast cancer screening and diagnostic follow-up and 300,966 women eligible for cervical cancer screening and diagnostic follow-up in North Carolina.
+The most recent available data (Small Area Health Insurance Estimates, 2016) shows 135,742 women eligible for breast cancer screening and diagnostic follow-up and 300,966 women eligible for cervical cancer screening and diagnostic follow-up in the North Carolina BCCCP.